will-lol/document-vault/Physics/Practise IA.md

 # How does the radius of a balloon affect its terminal velocity?
 ## Introduction
 ## Research Question
 I want to explore the relationship between the volume of gas (exhaled air) in a ballon and its terminal velocity.
 Measuring the volume of air in a balloon is mathematically challenging, so the radius may be a more fitting measurement.
-Terminal velocity is also possible to measure using a camera because the balloon reaches 95%+ terminal velocity very quickly.
+Terminal velocity is possible to measure using a camera because the balloon reaches 95%+ terminal velocity very quickly.
 My question therefore is:

 **How does the radius of a balloon affect its terminal velocity?**
 ## Theory and Hypothesis